 Different types and costs of dental bone grafting:

 - Sinus lift: During this procedure, the dental surgeon lifts the sinuses and inserts the dental bone-graft material between the jaw bone and the sinuses.
 The surgical cost of a sinus lift is calculated per jaw side and the dental bone grafting costs based on the amount of necessary units to fill up the bone.
-The operating costs of a sinus lift are 507 USD/jaw side.
-The bone replacement material (bone of animal origin or syntetic bone) costs 100 USD/unit.
+The operating costs of a sinus lift are 495$/jaw sides.
+The bone replacement material (bone of animal origin or synthetic bone) costs 98 $/unit.

 - Vertical/horizontal bone grafting: Increasing/extending of the jaw bone by jaw bone-spreading.
 Here, we calculate the costs per necessary unit to ensure enough bone for an implant.
-One unit costs 100 USD.
-For example, if two units are necessary in a position for an implantation, the costs are 200 USD in total.
+One unit costs 98$.
+For example, if two units are necessary for a position for implantation, the costs are 196$ in total.